santcode123/HLD-Concepts/HLD Topics/14-Distributed-caching-and-caching-strategies.md

 ## Distributed Caching and Caching Strategies

-Caching is the machnism in which we store most frquestly used data in the in memory instead of hard disk or database, while storing data in the cache we mention the TTL (time to live duration for each data).
+Caching is the machanism in which we store most frquestly used data in the in memory instead of hard disk or database, while storing data in the cache we mention the TTL (time to live duration for each data).
 Caching approach help for fast data read and help to reduce request latency. sometimes caching help to overcome fault tolerance in some cases based on implementation.

+Note: we can access data from cache in 2-3 ms, where data base retrival can take 50ms

 There are many Caching Strategies that we will discuss in this chapter.